Taxus brevifolia: Taxus brevifolia var. reptaneta

-Taxus brevifolia var. reptaneta has been arbitrarily indicated synonymous with typical yew, T. brevifolia (var. brevifolia); there are no studies to support this view.
-Even though the two varieties may be genetically distinct, some botanists recognize species or varieties only if they have different geographical ranges.
-For example, T. mairei var. speciosa, which occurs with the typical variety in southern China in 10 of 13 provinces, was rejected for the lack of a "geographic reason" for recognizing it even though it appears genetically distinct.
+T. brevifolia var. reptaneta has been described as synonymous with typical yew (var. brevifolia).
+Though the two varieties may be genetically distinct, some botanists only use this taxon to describe different geographical ranges.
+For example, T. mairei var. speciosa, which occurs with the typical variety in southern China in 10 of 13 provinces, was rejected for the lack of a "geographic reason" for recognition though it appears genetically distinct.
+T. brevifolia var. reptaneta has also been proposed to be elevated to a subspecies, despite that rank being used to define geographically separated groups of T. baccata.

-Taxus brevifolia var. reptaneta has also been proposed to be elevated to subspecies status without justification or explanation.
-Such a change would likely cause considerable confusion in view of the subspecies rank having already been used in the genus Taxus for defining geographically separated subspecies of a single species (T. baccata).
-Further, one recommendation strongly discourages taxonomists from "elevating a 'variety' to a 'subspecies' unless there is sufficient scientific evidence to warrant such an elevation," and that "it is crucial to provide continuity."